What is Rescue A Golden of Arizona?

 How long have you been in business?

-RAGofAZ was incorporated on October 15, 1998, with 15 members.
-Membership is now over 800, and we have rescued over 2600 Golden Retrievers.
+On October 15, 1998, RAGofAZ became incorporated with fifteen members.
+Since then, we have rescued and rehomed over 3400 Golden Retrievers.

 How do people contact RAGofAZ?

 Membeship is open to anyone desiring to support our rescue efforts.
 Membership dues are $35 per individual or $45 for a family; memberships are good for one year.
 The Membership Application Form can be completed and submitted online or downloaded from our website at https://golden-retriever.org and mailed to our post office box.
 Membership is a requirement for adoption.

 As a member, how can I help RAGofAZ?